With 60+ parks, 20+ beaches, and endless family-friendly attractions, it’s easy to soak up summer and sunshine in Chicago.

 Paddle the Chicago River: Rent kayaks from one of the many rental shops along the Chicago Riverwalk, then hop in and paddle past our city’s architectural gems and under historic bridges.

-Attend Bike the Drive: One Sunday per year, Lake Shore Drive is closed to cars.
-On Aug.
-31, bikers of all ages can enjoy a leisurely bike ride with jaw-dropping skyline and lakefront views.
+Join the Bike the Drive event: Wrap up summer with this beloved annual event.
+One Sunday per year, Lake Shore Drive is closed to cars.
+On Sept.
+6, bikers of all ages can enjoy a leisurely bike ride with jaw-dropping skyline and lakefront views.